haversnail/SpotifyKit/README.md

 > As a dependency, Carthage will attempt to build the `spotify/ios-sdk` repository.
 Since their repository does not contain a buildable Xcode project for these frameworks, but rather pre-compiled binaries, **expect Carthage to generate an error during the build process.** It will not affect installation.

-After the **SpotifyKit** framework has been built, follow the rest of the [installation steps](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) and make sure you've linked the following frameworks to your project, taking note of where the different binaries are located:
+After the **SpotifyKit** framework has been built, follow the rest of the Carthage [installation steps](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) and make sure you've linked the following frameworks to your project, taking note of where the different binaries are located:

 | Framework                         | Path                              |
 | --------------------------------- | --------------------------------- |